 A score that accounts for all of these tells you something useful.
 A score that only counts keyword frequency tells you almost nothing — because you can hit 90% keyword overlap with a badly written resume and still fail to move past an initial screen.

-How This Differs From What an ATS Does
+How This Differs From ATS Scoring

-What Different Score Ranges Actually Mean
+What Different Scores Mean

 Strong alignment — apply as-is or with minor polish